oauth-xx/oauth2/README.md

 ### Upgrading Runtime Gem Dependencies

-This project sits underneath a large portion of the authentication systems on the internet.
+This project sits underneath a large portion of the authorization systems on the internet.
 According to GitHub's project tracking, which I believe only reports on public projects, [100,000+ projects](https://github.com/oauth-xx/oauth2/network/dependents), and [500+ packages](https://github.com/oauth-xx/oauth2/network/dependents?dependent_type=PACKAGE) depend on this project.